Introduction

 Windows - RDP

-When deploying a Windows server, an additional step for Remote Desktop appears.
-This step is optional and you can only use SSH to access your server if you want.
+When deploying a Windows server, an additional Remote Desktop step appears in the Configure Instance screen.
+This step is optional, and you can only use SSH to access your server.

 To specify who can access the server using RDP, select White Listed IPs and add the IPs.